 You will notice two protruding rocks on the edge of the gorge when you visit Goðafoss from the east bank.
 They have by some been mentioned as being the statues of the old Norse gods which were cast into Goðafoss.

-After the conversion at Þingvellir, the ministers of King Olav then baptised some of the heathens in cold water in Öxará river at Þingvellir - but according to Kristnisaga then the Northerners and the Southerners were baptised in the warm pool Reykjalaug, also called Vígðalaug pool, at Laugarvatn as they didn't want to be baptised in the cold water of Öxará river.
+After the conversion at Þingvellir, the ministers of King Olav then baptized some of the heathens in cold water in Öxará river at Þingvellir - but according to Kristnisaga then the Northerners and the Southerners were baptized in the warm pool Reykjalaug, also called Vígðalaug pool, at Laugarvatn as they didn't want to be baptized in the cold water of Öxará river.

-Most Westerners got baptised in Krosslaug hot pool which I told you about in my travel-blog on Lundarreykjadalur and the hot pools.
+Most Westerners got baptized in Krosslaug hot pool which I told you about in my travel-blog on Lundarreykjadalur and the hot pools.